DanielDDG/rock-paper-scissors/README.md

-This is a program that allows you to play rock-paper-scissors.
+Simple program that allows you to play rock-paper-scissors against a computer.